NicoBeCodin/top_matrix_product/lab3/matrix-product/rapport.md

   assert(B.extent(1) == C.extent(1));
   assert(A.extent(1) == B.extent(0));

-  // Define block sizes (tune these based on your CPU cache)
+  // Define block sizes (tune these based on the CPU cache)
   ///Default values for BM,BN,BK is 32, defined in the main function

   int BLOCK_I = BM;